b57zheng/Irrigation_Control_System/README.md

 - The system operates automatically based on the preset schedules, adjusting the water distribution according to the sensor inputs.

 ## Contributing
 Contributors are welcome to propose improvements to the system.
-Please fork the repository and submit a pull request with your proposed changes.

 ## Acknowledgments
 - Thanks to the University of Waterloo for supporting this project.